albertojm8/laravel-sms-verification/README.md

 # laravel-sms-verification
 Library for sending out and verifying SMS codes using AWS SNS.
-Based on from Marko Maletic @doge-dev development.

 The package has a trait and a custom validation rule that you can use on any model for verifying with an SMS code.